SolitworkAS/sw-afc-public-infra/README.md

 1. Install the official [Terraform](https://www.terraform.io/) CLI.
 Preferably, install it on a Linux environment.
 2. Install the [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), also preferably on a Linux system.

-Additionally, you need Git installed on your machine.
+3. Ensure Git is installed on your machine.

 ## 1.3 Instructions